Course led by Felipe Amato former student of Ernst Götsch

 - Planting: practical implementation of planting planning on the field.

-Day 1- Introduction to Syntropic farming & Soil production.- Farming as it was done by indigenous people in Brazil before the colonization, contact with the Europeans and transformation of the farming practice.- The farming techniques developed by Ernst Götsch- Entropic processes versus Syntropic processes- The organisation of those processes by the forest.- From rock to soil: how are soil and it’s horizons created, the role of organisms in this process.- The cycle of the nutrients.- The cycle of the organic matter in agriculture.- The importance of disturbance, in the forest and in agriculture.
+Day 1 – Introduction to syntropic agroforestry; soil production processes in nature – Agriculture practiced in Brazil by indigenous people before colonization, contact with Europeans and transformation of agricultural practices; – The development of Ernst Gotsch’s work; – Entropic x Syntropic Processes. – The organization of these processes by nature, and it’s the way create a forest. – From rock to soil: how soil and soil horizons form, and the role of life in this process; – The path of nutrients: organic matter or the sea; – The organic matter in agriculture; – The importance of disturbance, in the forest and in agriculture.

 – Felipe Amato Born in São Paulo, Felipe graduated with a higher diploma in Philosophy at PUC-SP.
 He began his research on autonomy techniques in 2003, studying bio-construction techniques, water treatment and sanitation, food production, among others.
 Since 2008, it has focused its efforts on the optimization of local resources and agricultural production without the use of agrochemicals.
 Two years later he became acquainted with the Swiss farmer and researcher Ernst Götsch, and since then he has participated in several courses and internships with him on his farm in the southern state of Bahia, on the Toca farm, in the state of São Paulo, and at the São Sebastião farm in Rio de Janeiro.
 Thus, using the principles of agroecology and syntopic agriculture, it aims at the creation of production systems that have a minimal dependence on external inputs such as fertilizers and even irrigation.
 Between 2012 and 2014 he was the instructor of the courses and coordinator of the agroecology sector of Escola da Terra, a free school based in the municipality of Pedro de Toledo – SP, which aims to spread ecological and sustainable techniques.
 In 2015 it had the first contact with the European climate and ecosystems, and since then it has been dedicated to the application of the principles already used in Brazil, also in temperate and Mediterranean contexts.
 In recent years it has provided technical assistance services to agroecological producers and other properties with or without commercial purposes, in addition to conducting its own production, previously in leased areas, and from 2017 in its own area, located in the municipality of Mogi das Cruzes – SP.